alansalinas/pywapor/README.md

     'solar radiation': {'ERA5.sis-agrometeorological-indicators'},
     'statics': {'STATICS.WaPOR3'},
     'thermal': {'VIIRSL1.VNP02IMG'},
+    # Use se_root output as soil moisture data.
     'soil moisture': {'FILE:{folder}{sep}se_root_out*.nc.from_file'},
     # Define which product to reproject the other products to.
     '_EXAMPLE_': 'SENTINEL2.S2MSI2A_R20m',
     # Define any special functions to apply to a specific variable.
     '_ENHANCE_': {"bt": ["pywapor.enhancers.dms.thermal_sharpener.sharpen"],},
     # Choose which products should be gapfilled.
     '_WHITTAKER_': {
         'SENTINEL2.S2MSI2A_R20m': {'lmbdas': 1000.0, 'method': 'whittaker'},